 To learn more about the coronavirus (COVID-19), please hear from our Emanate Health physicians directly through the news interviews and videos posted on this page below.
 As we are working closely with the Los Angeles County Department of Public Health on this matter, we also encourage you to read their frequently asked questions and answers.

-We are not taking appointments for COVID-19 testing.
+We are not a COVID-19 testing site and we do not offer appointments for COVID-19 testing.
 If you are experiencing symptoms, please contact your physician or visit the emergency department at any of our hospitals.
-Due to a limited amount of test kits, we are administering COVID-19 tests on a case-by-case basis.
-Federal and state governments have ramped up shipment to meet demand for test kits in the U.S.
+To find a COVID-19 testing site, visit covid19.lacounty.gov.

 Outdoor triage now available

 Emanate Health has taken proactive steps to set up outdoor triage tents in order to screen patients who are showing symptoms of COVID-19.
 This outdoor triage area is created to minimize the spread of COVID-19 between patients, visitors and staff.
-Queen of the Valley Hospital is currently screening patients in the outdoor triage tents.
-Inter-Community Hospital and Foothill Presbyterian Hospital will finalize set up for outdoor triage soon.
+Our hospitals are screening patients in the outdoor triage tents.

 Changes to outpatient services

 Emanate Health Medical Group wants to protect all of its patients, family members, staff and physicians during this time.
 Our clinics will see patients for urgent matters and designated visits deemed appropriate to see from 3/16/2020 to 5/1/2020.
 All other appointments will be cancelled and rescheduled at a later time.
 We appreciate your understanding during this time.
 If you need further assistance and questions please feel free to call our office to address your specific questions.

 - From 3/16 to 5/1 we have cancelled all routine visits and non-urgent appointments for a later time.
 Only urgent, post follow up appointments are currently being seen.